Spot a Saimaa ringed seal

 Trip length 3 hours.
 Excursion is suitable for the whole family.

 Get your ticket from online shop or by adding the Seal Watch Trip to your accommodation plan.
-The trip is included in 2 day Spring Mini-Break package!
 You can also purchase ticket to Seal Watch Trip without accommodation.

 *The trip may be cancelled or re-scheduled due to heavy weather conditions (thunder storm, average wind speed ≥ 14m/s).